ElementsProject/elementsproject.github.io/elements-code-tutorial/reissuing-assets.md

 ## Reissuing assets

-Now we'll look at reissuing an amount of the asset.
+In this section we'll look at reissuing an amount of the asset we previously issued.
 Reissuing just means "creating some more of" in this context.
-We have already created and labelled the new asset so the command to issue some more is quite simple.
-We'll store the result of the "reissueasset" command in a variable ("RTRANS") and strip out the transaction ID from that, storing it in another variable ("RTXID") for future use:
+For future use, we'll store the result of the "reissueasset" command in a variable named "RTRANS" and from that, strip out the transaction ID, storing it in another variable named "RTXID":

 ~~~~
 RTRANS=$(e1-cli reissueasset $ASSET 99)
 RTXID=$(echo $RTRANS | jq '.txid' | tr -d '"')
 ~~~~

-We've just created 99 more units of the asset!
-As an aside: because we have labelled the asset we could have also passed "demoasset" in as the first parameter instead of the hex identifier and this would have worked exactly the same.
+We've just created 99 more units of our new asset.
+As an aside, because we have already labelled the asset we could have also passed "demoasset" in as the first parameter instead of the hex identifier and it would have worked exactly the same.

 To check this issuance history of our asset (and ignore the "bitcoin" issuance) we can run the "listissuances" command and specify the asset we are interested in: